 Just in case you want to watch this whole knot tying process, I have a short video for you!
-Sorry for some of the blurries in the video!
+Sorry for some of the blurry shots in the video!

-Last step was to apply Miss Mustard Seed Hemp Oil to both sides of each star.
+The last step is to apply Miss Mustard Seed Hemp Oil to both sides of each star.
 The Hemp Oil seals and enhances the milk paint.

 I mean, look at the difference the hemp oil makes!
 The color takes on a deeper tone and the hemp oil really brings out the color!

 All that’s left to do is hang them on the tree!
 But my tree isn’t even up yet so I’ll save that for another day!